slaclab/ml_xpfs/README.md

 ## Data

-All data presented here can be accessed at:
+All data presented in this repository can be accessed at:

 ```
 https://zenodo.org/record/6643622#.YzIqnuzMKUU